 TOM BYWATER – Physiotherapist, B. Science (Phys)

-Tom graduated from the University of Otago in 2014.
-Tom began his career working in a regional hospital and rotated through various departments ranging from inpatient neurological rehabilitation to Musculoskeletal outpatients.
+After graduating from the University of Otago, Tom began his career working in a regional hospital and rotated through various departments ranging from inpatient neurological rehabilitation to Musculoskeletal outpatients.
 Tom has a passion for working with clients with a neurological condition and strives to improve the quality of life of anyone he treats.
 He has a special interest in gait retraining and regaining quality movement patterns to increase clients autonomy in the community.

 TAYLER WALTER – Physiotherapist, B.Physio (Hons)